Exact solutions to the Erd\H{o}s-Rothschild problem: A general exact result

 Let $G_u$ denote the graph obtained from $G$ by replacing $v$ by a twin of $u$.
 Define $G_v$ similarly.
 The operation of passing from $G$ to $G_u$ or $G_v$ is a \emph{symmetrisation}.
 We have

 Then

 Therefore $G_u$ and $G_v$ are both $\bm{k}$-extremal.

-By \cite[Theorem~3]{psy} there is a sequence of symmetrisations which leads to a ($\bm{k}$-extremal) complete partite graph $H$; among all choices pick one such that the number $m$ of parts in $H$ is as small as possible.
+Let $\mathcal{G}$ be the directed graph whose vertex set contains all $n$-vertex graphs (up to isomorphism) that can be obtained from $G$ by a sequence of symmetrisations, and add a directed edge from $H$ to $H' \neq H$ if $H'\cong H_u$ for some vertex $u$.
+Note that $H$ has outdegree equal to $0$ in $\mathcal{G}$ if and only if $H$ is complete multipartite.
+By \cite[Theorem~3]{psy} there is at least one sequence of symmetrisations which leads to a ($\bm{k}$-extremal) complete partite graph $H$; among all choices pick one such that the number $m$ of parts in $H$ is as small as possible.
 We may assume that every part has size at least two, or we are done.
 Let $H^-$ be an inneighbour of $H$ in $\mathcal{G}$.
 Observe that $H^-$ is not complete multipartite since it does not have $0$ outdegree.
 Then there exists $x \in V(H^-)$ such that $H^--x$ is a complete $m$-partite graph with parts $V_1,\ldots,V_m$.

 \begin{claim} $x$ has at least one neighbour in each of $V_1,\ldots, V_m$ in $H^-$. \end{claim}

 \bcpf Suppose for a contradiction that $x$ does not have a neighbour in $V_1$, say.
 Since $H^-$ is not complete multipartite, without loss of generality, there is $y \in V_2$ such that $xy \notin E(H^-)$.
 Replace every $u \in V_2 \setminus \{ y \}$ with a twin of $y$ to obtain a graph $J$ with vertex partition $\{ x \}, V_1,\ldots, V_m$, such that $J-x \cong K(V_1,\ldots,V_m)$, and $xz \notin E(J)$ for all $z \in V_1 \cup V_2$.
 This is a sequence of symmetrisations, so there is an oriented path from $H^-$ to $J$ in $\mathcal{G}$ (and in particular $J \in V(\mathcal{G})$).
 Now, given $v_1 \in V_1$ and $v_2 \in V_2$, we have $xv_1,xv_2 \notin E(J)$ but $v_1v_2 \in E(J)$.
 Therefore we can replace $V_1 \cup V_2$ with a set $X$ of $|V_1|+|V_2|$ twins of $x$ to obtain a new graph $J'$, which has vertex partition $X, V_3,\ldots,V_m$, and $J'-X \cong K(V_3,\ldots,V_m)$.
 Again $J' \in V(\mathcal{G})$.